telerik/maui-docs/knowledge-base/customize-column-generation-raddatagrid-dotnet-maui.md

 This knowledge base article also answers the following questions:
 - How do I customize column types in auto-generated columns in `RadDataGrid`?
 - Can I change a specific column to a ComboBox column in `RadDataGrid`?
-- How to bind a `DataGridComboBoxColumn` to a List in RadDataGrid?
+- How to bind a `DataGridComboBoxColumn` to a list in `RadDataGrid`?

 ## Solution